The Herald

 THE HERALD IS NEW DOVER’S MONTHLY NEWSLETTER THAT OUTLINES WHAT IS GOING ON IN THE LIFE OF THE CHURCH.

 YOU CAN DOWNLOAD THE PDF OR EXPLORE HERE ON THIS PAGE AS WELL!
-PDF: June 2025
+PDF: July/August 2025

 With the approval of the Church Council, in an effort to reduce the cost of publishing and mailing of The Herald, we will start sending it electronically in September issue.
 Paper copies will be available for those who prefer it.
 Please email me at admin@newdoverumc.org with your preference.
 If you would like an electronic copy, please provide me with correct email address.
 Thanks, Trish